aomck/tesa-service/docs/api-usage.md

 ## Security Considerations

 - Validate all input data
-- Implement authentication and authorization
+- Camera authentication required via token (x-camera-token header)
+- Each camera must have a valid token stored in the database
 - Use HTTPS in production
 - Validate file types and sizes
 - Sanitize user inputs
+- Keep camera tokens secure and private

 ## Development